-What Is Donald Trump Jr. Doing At The Senate?
-His Testimony Won't Be Under Oath
+What Is Donald Trump Jr. Doing Meeting The Senate Judiciary Committee?

 Amid the ongoing investigations into the Trump campaign's connections to the Russian government and any possible collusion between the two, the president's eldest son is slated to be interviewed by the Senate Judiciary Committee.
 Which might raise a question for you if you've been out of the loop on the news.
 What is Trump Jr. doing meeting with the Senate committee?